raballew/okd-the-hard-way/README.md

 drawback is that all the steps need to be performed manually.
 In the event of a disaster it will take quite some time to recover from the outage.
-Therefore the third part leverages the previously gained knowledge to build a fully automated process to spin up and handle common tasks while maintaining the cluster.
+Therefore the third part leverages the previously gained knowledge to build a fully automated process to spin up and maintain your cluster.

 * [Deploy](docs/20-deploy.md)
 * [Maintain](docs/21-maintain.md)